50 Freelance Jobs Websites to Find Your Next Remote Gig

 Transcribers listen to audio files and put them in writing.
 Common types of files include news interviews, medical appointments, conference calls, podcasts, and more.
 While there are some online tools that help transcribe audio to text, nothing is as accurate as a real person.

-There is definitely a learning curve when it comes to transcription services, but the main requirements include good listening skills and fast typing.
+There is definitely a learning curve when it comes to transcription jobs, but the main requirements include good listening skills and fast typing.
 While there are tools to help with spelling along the way, it’s still good to have a strong understanding of whatever language you’re transcribing, including excellent grammar and spelling.

 Pay: $10 – $17 per hour